Israel Economic Outlook

 Israel Economic News

-At its 26 September monetary policy meeting, the Bank of Israel (BoI) decided to leave the policy rate unchanged at 0.10%, in line with market expectations.
+On 27 November, the Bank of Israel decided to leave the interest rate unchanged at 0.10%, citing persistently low inflationary pressures.